jakenorbie12/jakenorbie12/README.md

 💡 I'm fascinated with artificial intelligence and the application of machine learning, and have been starting to think about how robotics could be integrated with ML.

-🎓 Currently in my undergraduate studying Computer Science, Artificial Intelligence and Applied Math at Illinois Institute of Technology, but transitioning to graduate school soon.
+🎓 Currently in my graduate studying Computer Science with a focus on Artificial Intelligence at the University of California - San Diego.

-✈️ For the Spring 2024 semester I am expanding my studies abroad to the University of Sheffield in the UK.
+✈️ I recently expanded my horizons in world culture and education during the Spring 2024 semester at the University of Sheffield in the UK.

 📈 I spend a lot of my free time expanding my skillset, from learning about world history to working out to improving my flickshots.